samukasmk/pokemon_scouting/README.md

    ```bash
    docker compose up --build
    ```
-   The stack builds the Flask app image (served via uWSGI) and a lightweight Nginx proxy that exposes everything on `http://localhost`, including Swagger at `/api/docs`.
+   The stack builds the Flask app image (served via uWSGI), a Celery worker, a RabbitMQ broker, and a lightweight Nginx proxy that exposes everything on `http://localhost`, including Swagger at `/api/docs`.
 3. **Shut down the stack**
    ```bash
    docker compose down